drone/docs/content/plugins/git_push.md

 +++
-date = "2015-12-05T16:00:21-08:00"
-draft = false
 title = "Git Push"
-description = "Deploys or updates a project via Git" weight = 1 menu = "plugins" repo = "drone-git" categories = ["publish", "deploy"] tags = "git"
+description = "Deploys or updates a project via Git" user = "drone-plugins" repo = "drone-git-push" image = "plugins/drone-git-push" tags = ["git"] categories = "deploy" draft = false date = 2015-12-15T06:51:24Z
+menu = ""
+weight = 1

 +++

+> This plugin has not been fully tested.
+Proceed with caution.

-Use this plugin for deploying an application via `git push`.
+Use this plugin for deplying an application via `git push`.
 You can override the default configuration with the following parameters:

 * `remote` - Target remote repository